- "'The Vietnam War' Sponsor Bank of America Teams With The Lumineers to Support the USO "

 It’s been 20 years since “Forrest Gump” debuted on the silver screen and nearly a generation later, its characters still resonate with today’s service members.

-Reflecting on his role in the film, Sinise said Lt.
-Dan’s story offers hope in an otherwise bleak situation.
+Reflecting on his role in the film, Sinise said Lieutenant Dan’s story offers hope in an otherwise bleak situation.

 “That particular story hadn’t really been seen.
 So when you see the story of Lt.
 Dan, that’s a hopeful story for our … wounded veterans, because he’s a wounded combat veteran and he is also able to be successful in life,” Sinise said.
 “He’s married at the end and he’s standing up on new legs.
 You never thought you’d see him out of the wheelchair.”